 - Transportation

-- A visit to Sænautasel farm
+- Entrance to the Sænautasel farm

 - All taxes and fees